MONEY IN ARGENTINA | How to Double Your Cash with Western Union Argentina

 Once you hit ‘continue’ and finalize the order, you will receive your receipt.

 Note at the bottom where it says I qualified for faster delivery.
 This means I can, in theory, pick up my money from any Western Union branch today.
 Generally, transfers take 1-5 days, so remember to plan ahead.
-I usually try to send money at least a week before I think I’ll need it, just because getting the money is a whole other story!
+I usually try to send money to Argentina at least a week before I think I’ll need it, just because getting the money is a whole other story!

 STEP 3: Download (and understand) the Western Union App